sodazone/ocelloids-services/packages/server/guides/TESTING-POLKADOT.md

 ### Run XCM Tracker App (Optional)

-If you want a convenient UI to see your cross-chain transfers, you can run the XCM tracker app.
+If you want a convenient UI to view cross-chain transfers, you can run the XCM tracker app.
 To do so, follow the instructions below:

 Clone the tracker app repo: